ucsb-cs156-s24/team01-s24-5pm-5/HEROKU.md

    Navigate to <https://dashboard.heroku.com/> and login with your account.

-   If not already there, select the application you created (e.g. `jpa02-cgaucho`).
+   If not already there, select the application you created.

    You will see a `Deploy` tab.
 Click on this, and you'll then see a GitHub button towards the middle of the screen.
 Click on this, and you'll have an opportunity to